6 Ways to Optimize Your Multi-Carrier Management and Parcel Strategy

 Tailoring the RFP helps your company to optimize and mature through the Trax Transportation Spend Management Maturity Model, a framework that provides a roadmap for large, global enterprises to shift from a lack of visibility and control to a fully optimized and accurate data-based transportation supply chain for all modes and geographies.
 Our model improves efficiencies, accountability, transparency, and more in your Transportation Spend Management.

-Resolute Multi-Carrier Parcel Management is Vital
+Resolute Multi-Carrier Management Software is Vital

 The COVID-19 pandemic necessitated rapid evolution of multi-carrier parcel management that transformed the landscape of multi-carrier shipping to be more efficient and cost-effective.

-The year 2020 was a wakeup call that highlighted the need for businesses to adopt a resolute multi-carrier parcel management strategy in order to survive.
+The year 2020 was a wakeup call that highlighted the need for businesses to adopt a resolute multi-carrier management system and parcel strategy in order to survive.
 Companies that went all in benefited the most, not only surviving one of the worst economic pitfalls in recent history but thriving within it.
 The companies that stuck to the old ways saw their customer base become disgruntled and looked for other suppliers that could meet their heightened expectations.
 Companies that rose to the challenge ushered in the ‘new normal’ and dramatically boosted their brand.

 Trax is the global leader in Transportation Spend Management solutions.
 We partner with the most global and complex brands to drive meaningful optimizations and savings through industry-leading technology solutions and world-class advisory services.
 With the largest global footprint spanning North America, Latin America, Asia, and Europe, we enable our clients to have greater control over their transportation performance and spend.
 Our focus is on your success.